adanmercado/WMIHardwareInfo/README.md

 # Unit Testing in C#

-#todo
+To add a test project to the solution
 1. Select solution in a project and > `Add > New project`
+2. The option is `MSTest Test Project`
-2. Add tests to name like `wmi-hardwareTests`
+3. Add test project with name like `wmi-hardwareTests`

-# My experience of learning in a practical way with my first project, which is this
+# My experience with my first project

 After fixing the problem of the project to run it, I wrote a paragraph about it 📝 I've created a test project inside Solution 🧪, which contains three test classes that direct each file to the main project.